Vera Baboun: Mayor of Bethlehem

 As mayor, Baboun presided over a city with the highest unemployment in the West Bank.
 Bethlehem has a changing demographic, due to an outflux of the Christian population.
 She cited the presence of the Israeli West Bank barrier as an obstacle to growth by restricting the movement of people, ideas and goods.
 Of Bethlehem she stated, "We are a strangulated city, with no room for expansion due to the settlements and the wall."
 She hoped to stop the flow of emigration by creating job opportunities for young people.
 She also hoped to regain international support lost while Hamas was in power.
 Baboun terminated her post on 27 April 2017.
 She did not participate in the local elections that took place in Bethlehem and all the West Bank in May 2017.

 Palestinian Ambassador to Chile

-On 8 December 2022, she was appointed as the Ambassador of the State of Palestine to Chile.
+On 8 December 2022, she was appointed as the Ambassador of Palestine to Chile.